BernardinD/PhotoWordFind/README.md

 - [ ] Change Snap detection to checking all text on one line
 - [x] Create GalleryCell object
 - [x] Save original image used in GalleryCell object inside the object so that it can be used when `redoing` and the image doesn't get reloaded/re-adjusted

+## Find Operation
+The legacy interface includes a **Find** command which scans a directory of images using OCR.
+The logic lives in `lib/utils/operations_utils.dart` and processes each file through `ocrParallel`, adding results to the gallery once text extraction is finished.
+The new interface does not yet trigger this operation directly.